sqlobject/sqlobject/docs/FAQ.rst

-The longer but more detailed and correct explanation is that select() produces an instance of SelectResults_ class that upon being iterated over produces an instance of Iteration class that upon calling its next() method (it is iterator!) construct the SQL query string, passes it to the backend, fetches the results, wraps every row as SQLObject instance and passes them back to the user.
+The longer but more detailed and correct explanation is that select() produces an instance of SelectResults_ class that upon being iterated over produces an instance of Iteration class that upon calling its next() method (it is iterator!) constructs the SQL query string, passes it to the backend, fetches the results, wraps every row as SQLObject instance and passes them back to the user.